B&M

-B & M Retail Limited, trading as B&M, is a British multinational variety store and garden centre chain founded in 1978 and based in Speke, England.
+B & M Retail Limited, trading as B&M, is a British multinational variety store and garden centre chain founded in 1978 and based in Liverpool, England.
 It is listed on the London Stock Exchange, and is a constituent of the FTSE 250 Index.
-B&M is part of the Jersey-based B&M European Value Retail S.A., which owns Heron Foods and operates the B&M (formerly Babou) stores in France.
+B&M is part of the Jersey-based B&M European Value Retail plc, which owns Heron Foods and operates the B&M (formerly Babou) stores in France.

 History

 The business was founded by Malcolm Billington and Brian Mayman: the first store opened in Cleveleys, England, in 1978.
 It was originally named Billington & Mayman, based on the founders' names, but was soon shortened to "B&M".
 The company was the subject of a management buyout, financed by Phildrew Investments, in October 1996.

 It was acquired by Simon and Bobby Arora from Phildrew Investments in December 2004.

 In September 2006, the business saw significant growth, by acquiring the GlynWebb chain of Do It Yourself (DIY) stores and converting them into the B&M Home Store format.
 The company also acquired a number of former Kwik Save, Woolworths, and Au-Naturale stores.

 The business moved into a new office and modern 620000 sqft distribution centre based in Speke, Liverpool in 2010.
 In May 2011, B&M also purchased a number of Focus DIY stores.

 In December 2012, Clayton, Dubilier & Rice, one of the world's leading private equity funds, acquired a significant stake in B&M, and Sir Terry Leahy and Vindi Banga joined the Board of Directors.

 In March 2014, the business acquired a majority stake in German discount retailer Jawoll and then opened a new 500,000 sq ft distribution centre in Speke, Liverpool.
 In June 2014, the business was the subject of an initial public offering.
 However, upon detailed analysis by the Columbia Business School, it was found the IPO of B&M was overhyped due to an already saturated market in the UK.

 In November 2014, the business opened its 400th store (in Stockport) and claimed to serve in excess of three million customers every week.